Retire Before Dad

 If they don’t, it may be worth finding another job.

 You can always get similar benefits from investing in a traditional IRA.
-IRA limits were $6,000 for 2020 and are the same for 2021.
+IRA limits are $7,000 for 2024.
 That’s still a good chunk of money to invest pre-tax and tax-deferred.

 Image via DepositPhotos used under licence.